AlexMercedCoder/color-theme-generator/architecture.md

 - **E-commerce**: Product grid.

 **Smooth Transitions** are applied to CSS variables for a polished feel when changing themes.

+**Interactive Snippets**: Clicking on components in the preview (e.g., buttons, cards) opens a modal with the HTML code for that specific element.

+### Image to Theme
+Uses the Canvas API to analyze an uploaded image.
+It samples pixels, calculates frequency, and uses a simple clustering algorithm (based on Euclidean distance in RGB space) to extract 6 distinct dominant colors, which are then mapped to the theme palette based on luminance.

+### Zen Mode
+Toggles a class on the `<body>` that hides all panels except the preview area, allowing for distraction-free viewing.

 ### Accessibility Tools
 - **Contrast Checker**: WCAG ratio calculation.